Trading vs investing: what’s the difference?

 Continuing the earlier example, if you paid £500 to open a position on five shares worth £100 each, and the share value fell all the way to zero, you would lose £500.
 This is known as equity risk.

 Each investor’s level of acceptable risk is different.
-You should calculate your risk appetite based on your financial goals, how much time you can dedicate to portfolio management and how much capital you have available.
+Investors should calculate their risk appetite based on their financial goals, how much time they can dedicate to portfolio management and how much capital they have available.

 Styles of investing